kubernetes/website/content/en/docs/tasks/administer-cluster/safely-drain-node.md

 ## Draining multiple nodes in parallel

-The `kubectl drain` command should only be issued to a single node at a time, because as the maintenance on the node is under process the pods are safely evited until the given node is in the service again and if the command is used for more than a single node, the pods that are part of the service may also get terminated due to eviction which can cause disruption and data loss in the running application.
+The `kubectl drain` command should only be issued to a single node at a time, because as the maintenance on the node is under process the pods are safely evicted until the given node is in the service again and if the command is used for more than a single node, the pods that are part of the service may also get terminated due to eviction which can cause disruption and data loss in the running application.
 However, you can run multiple `kubectl drain` commands for